 The ability to complete inspections faster also saves man-hours.
 A job requiring rappelling into a confined space, which may traditionally take 10-12 hours, can be achieved with a drone in far less time.

 The future of drones in the oil and gas industry

 The use of drones in the oil and gas industry is relatively new, and many companies are still learning how to deploy the technology best.
-Drones offer apparent benefits such as reducing inspection time and cost, but many companies know they haven’t reached their full potential yet.
+Drones offer benefits such as reducing inspection time and cost, but many companies know they haven’t reached their full potential yet.

 A well-planned technology roadmap can help oil and gas companies optimize drone capabilities and use them to improve existing operating procedures, then gain an understanding of how the technology can scale for more significant uses.

 Digital Aerolus commercial drones

 Digital Aerolus creates commercial drones designed to navigate indoor, inaccessible, and confined spaces.
 Because of our ground-breaking Proprietary Folded Geometry (FGC™) flight code, our drones safely and stably fly into areas where other drones cannot go, including areas that are GPS-denied, such as inside power plants and storage tanks.

 Contact us today to learn more about our industrial drones and how they can help your company improve inspection quality, increase worker safety, and reduce inspection costs.